mounteverset/generalist_bt_gen/README.md

 The special thing about the BT generation step is that it can gather additional context from the cameras, GPS position and satellite map.

 Another special node inside the tree is a LLM querying node to update blackboard values, like to populate lists of waypoints, navigation goals, etc. for the BT subtrees to be used in versatile ways.

+### Possible scenarios where this approach can outperform current methods of behavior tree generation and hence show higher levels of deliberation for the robot:
+  - Give commands like
+    - "Drive around the lake and take photos every 10m"
+      - unclear without context which lake
+    - "Explore this field and take pictures of all solitary standing trees."
+      - unclear which field, how to explore, finding solitary trees
+    - "Cover the whole field and search for a lost key"
+      - coverage path planning, search mission
+  - Situation specific recoveries like a stuck robot
+    - can't proceed to drive with current plan, trying to find an alternative path with visual context of sorrounding and satellite map
+  - Can give always suggestions or even create additions to the skill catalogue of composable bt actions